ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 # Security Considerations

+## Adversaries who control the DNS responses

 Clients MUST authenticate the server to its name during secure transport establishment.
 This name is the hostname present in the DNS URI, and cannot be influenced by the SVCB record contents.
 Accordingly, this draft does not mandate the use of DNSSEC.
 This draft also does not specify how clients authenticate the name (e.g. selection of roots of trust), which might vary according to the context.

+Although a DNS intermediary attacker cannot alter the authentication name of the server, this attacker does have control of the port number and "dohpath" value.
+As a result, this attacker can direct DNS queries for "dns://$HOSTNAME" to any port on $HOSTNAME, and any path on "https://$HOSTNAME", even if $HOSTNAME does not actually provide DNS over HTTPS or DNS over TLS.
+If the DNS client shares authentication state with a TLS or HTTP client, it's possible that the client will be correctly authenticated (e.g. using a TLS client certificate or HTTP cookie).

+This behavior creates a number of possible attacks for certain server configurations.
+For example, if "https://$HOSTNAME/upload" accepts arbitrary POST requests as file uploads, an attacker could forge a SVCB record containing `dohpath=/upload`, potentially causing the client to generate a large number of uploads, incurring unexpected costs for the server operator or the client's account.

+As a mitigation, a client of this SVCB mapping MUST NOT provide client authentication for DNS queries, except to servers that it specifically knows are not vulnerable to this attack.

+## Adversaries who control non-DNS network activity

 A client that attempts a connection using an encrypted DNS transport from a SVCB record SHOULD NOT fall back to unencrypted DNS if connection fails.
 (This is different from the advice in Section 3 of {{SVCB}}, which assumes the default transport is secured.)
 Specifications making using of this mapping MAY adjust this fallback behavior to suit their requirements.